six-two/mkdocs-placeholder-plugin/docs/index.md

 ## Caveats

 - Only visible text is replaced.
 So for example link targets are not a valid place where placeholders can be used.
+- To update the value of a placeholder, the site needs to be refreshed.
+    While this (by default) is done automatically, users may notice a small flickering / text changing when this is done.
+    If this is unacceptable to you, you can disable the automatic reload and do one of the following:

+    - Put the placeholders on a different page than the content that uses them.
+    - Add a manual `Reload`/`Apply changes` button below the placeholders, that will execute `window.location.reload()` when clicked.

 ## Interested?